 Sony FE 90mm f/2.8 Macro G OSS review – Image quality

-As you would expect, the lens is bitingly sharp in the centre, even when shooting wide open at f/2.8.
+As you would expect, our Sony FE 90mm f/2.8 Macro G OSS review found that the lens is bitingly sharp in the centre, even when shooting wide open at f/2.8.
 Stopped down to f/8 it is even better, creating crisp, clear macro images where minuscule textures are revealed.
 It is obviously a great companion for the 36.4-million-pixel Sony Alpha 7R.

 At f/8, images display little difference in sharpness from the centre to the sides of images.
 It is only in the very corners that there is a drop in resolution, and even there the resolution is incredibly impressive.

-In general use, the Sony FE 90mm produces great images that are critically sharp, which actually makes this lens a good option for certain types of landscape image, as well as still-life shots and portraits.
+Over the course of this Sony FE 90mm f/2.8 Macro G OSS review, I found that the lens, in general use, produces great images that are critically sharp, which actually makes this lens a good option for certain types of landscape photography, as well as still-life shots and portraits.
 Eyes, eyelashes and hair are rendered beautifully crisp, while the f/2.8 aperture throws backgrounds nicely out of focus.

 I also used the lens for some street photography images, where I found that the level of contrast that the lens produced, when combined with the Alpha 7R, made for really great pictures.